blokks/legacy-docs/docs outline.md

     - LinkedIn
   - Enable friends
     - Note: Friends don’t work with LinkedIn
-- Auto scrolling
+- Set date format
+- Add your own copy and translations
-- Auto update
+- Update timescale
 - Local scroll
   - Note: Sticky headers won’t work with localscrolling enabled:
      `> Configure your schedule > Browser support`
-- Set date format
-- Add your own copy and translations
 - Print options
 	- Orientation
 	- disable print
-- Caching
-  - Why is caching enabled
-  - Override cache with `?preview` querystring
-  - Using CDN to deliver assets
 - Testflight your embed
   - Dashboard
     - Note: More information about the dashboard:
       `Design your schedule > dashboard`
   - Time indicator
   - Note: Don’t forget to disable testflight on production
+- Auto calculate size of acts
+  - Adds modifiers describing the size of the act
+  - Note: Disable this feature for faster rendering
+- Caching
+  - Why is caching enabled
+  - Override cache with `?preview` querystring
+  - Using CDN to deliver assets
 - Offline support with ServiceWorkers
   - Images are cached on the clientside
   - What do you need to enable offline support
   - Note: More information on ServiceWorkers: https://developers.google.com/web/fundamentals/getting-started/primers/service-workers
-- Auto calculate size of acts
-  - Adds modifiers describing the size of the act
-  - Note: Disable this feature for faster rendering

 - Browser  support
   - Modern browsers